amalsboui/PetSit/README.md

 ### Pet-Sitting Requests
 - Create, view, and update requests
-- Accept assignments as a sitter
+- Accept/refuse assignments as a sitter
 - Role-filtered result sets

+### 🔔 Real-Time Notifications (WebSockets)
+- **Sitters** get instant notifications when a new request is created
+- **Owners** get instant notifications when their request is accepted or refused
+- Toast notifications with auto-dismiss

 ---